 2: Deinstallation and removal

-The vendor will go on site and pull all servers, SANs, switches, routers, racks, cabinets, etc. along with ancillaries like docking stations and peripherals for decommissioning of the data center assets.
+The vendor will go on site and pull all decommissioning of the data center assets., SANs, switches, routers, racks, cabinets, etc. along with ancillaries like docking stations and peripherals for

 In addition, power equipment like circuit breakers, transformers, and power supplies will be removed by qualified personnel.